iBeanSoftware/FamilyWeb/README.md

  - FamilyPage struct

  	FamilyWeb.css - css style that will be used in each and every page.
-  FamilyWeb.js - Where be where any needed JavaScript will be.
+  FamilyWeb.js - File where any needed JavaScript will be.

   main.cpp - a start of a camand line program for testing base structures.